eigentaylor/eigentaylor.github.io/_previews/2026-07-02-minimax-strategy.md

 Note that this model says nothing about psychology or human messiness.
 Will voters naively attempt to game the system anyway?
 Perhaps, conditioned by choose-one voting, will they perform the betrayal because they believe their favorite is nonviable?
 Probably.
 And that could potentially harm the outcomes.

-However, these are toy models.
+We must keep in mind that these are toy models.
 Impartial culture models are not exactly known for their realism, and even the more "realistic" models are still just that--models.
 The real world is messy, and there are many factors that could make these scenarios more or less likely, more or less detectable, and more or less affordable.

 However, I do feel confident *enough* to say that voting insincerely in this system is more likely to make things worse than better.
+Just vote honestly.